orb-lang/espalier/doc/md/espalier/grammars/sqlite.md

 We get to do a whole small song\-and\-dance to make case\-insensitive keywords\.

-This is generated automatically from a block at the bottom of the document\.
+This is generated programmatically from a block at the bottom of the document\.

 We include trailing whitespace in keywords since the meaning is printed on the label, and it avoids dribbling `_` all over the grammr\.